oconnellryan/oconnellryan.github.io/ufc-live-scoring.md

 This setup allows the model to capture both the direction and the margin of victory in each round.

 The model itself is an ordered logistic regression (ordered GLM).
-It takes the stat differences as input and returns the predicted probability of each of the four outcomes.
+It takes the stat differences as input and returns the predicted probability of each of the four outcomes. &nbsp;<br>
 The following graph shows the coeficcient (or value) for each statistic:
 <img src="/assets/ufc/ufc_coefs.png" alt="Image" width="700"/> &nbsp;<br>
 The model result is a set of four probabilities representing the likelihood of a 10-9 or 10-8 round for either fighter.
-The total win probability for each fighter is also calculated as their 10-9 win probability plus their 10-8 win probability.
+The total win probability for each fighter is also calculated as the sum of 10-9 or 10-8.

 ### Scoring Output: